 hi there!

-I am proficient in JavaScript, HTML/CSS, C, C++, R, SQL, Java, and Python.
-I have academic experience in machine learning, distributed computing, database development, and creating webservices.
+I’m Sam, a computer scientist and PhD candidate currently at the University of Oklahoma.
+My academic interests are centred around database management, quantum computing, machine learning, and distributed systems.
+I am proficient in Python, SQL, C, C++, R, JavaScript, HTML/CSS, and Java.
 I have the right to work without sponsorship in the United States, the United Kingdom, and the European Union.

 I am currently working under my PhD advisor, Dr Le Gruenwald, as a Graduate Research Assistant.